habibanalytics/Towards-Data-Science/Months/Month 1.md

 ### Goal 1
 In the first month one of my goal is to complete all the courses from the specialization of [python for everybody](https://www.coursera.org/specializations/python) from coursera.

-Since I am from a programming background so I was familiar with fundamentals of programming and also I did some programming on hackerrank in the past So for me, completing a specialization of programming in a month is not a problem so for those people who don't know programming at all should give it at least 2 months.
-The problem for me is that I want to get a good grip on python so i want to solve a lot of programs Instead of learning the concepts.

 The following are the courses from the specialization:
 1. [Programming for Everybody](https://www.coursera.org/learn/python?specialization=python)